JDBC Driver

 string |

-If TLS validation fails and you trust the server, use this parameter to include the server fingerprint in the connection string.
+If TLS validation fails and you trust the server, you can use this parameter to include the server fingerprint in the connection string.
 For example:

 To bypass TLS certificate checking, use the